pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/cloudwatch.md

 ## Defining CloudWatch Dashboards in Code

 Amazon CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view, even resources that are spread across different regions.
-You can use CloudWatch dashboards to create customized views of the metrics and alarms for your AWS resources.
+You can use AWS CloudWatch dashboards to create customized views of the metrics and alarms for your AWS resources.

 With dashboards, you can create the following: